Academic year 2022/23

 Full year Traineeships data

 On the 31 July 2023 the standalone traineeship programme came to an end.
 Traineeships were integrated back into the Study Programme and Adult Education Budget from 1 August 2023.
 This will be the last apprenticeships and traineeship release to include data for traineeships.
-This release will be refreshed in November 2024 to include the final completion and conversion data on traineeships.
+This will be refreshed in November 2024 to include the final completion and conversion data on traineeships.
 From January the renamed apprenticeship release will only contain apprenticeship data.

 The figures in this section relate to full-year final data up to and including the 2022/23 academic year and were first published in November 2023.